How to Understand Your App Fraud Health Results

 Tell me More About the Survey

 The survey is integral to calculating unique results about your app’s mobile ad performance, and risk level to ad fraud.
-We need to have information in order to give the most accurate App Fraud Health Assessment.
+We need to have information to give the most accurate App Fraud Health Assessment.
 We require information such as:

 - Which attribution tool your app uses

-- Does your app accept incentivised traffic
+- Does your app accept incentivized traffic

 - The ad fraud solution your app uses